 3.2.1 applicant: An entity (organization, individual, etc.) which requests the assignment of a name (or address, identifier, etc.) for an object from an RA.

+3.2.2 object [ITU-T X.680]: A well-defined piece of information, definition, or specification which requires a name in order to identify its use in an instance of communication.

-3.2.2 procedural Recommendation: ITU-T Recommendation specifying the procedures for an RA to follow.
+3.2.3 procedural Recommendation: ITU-T Recommendation specifying the procedures for an RA to follow.

-3.2.3 register: A set of files containing the names assigned by an RA and the information associated with that named object.
+3.2.4 register: A set of files containing the names assigned by an RA and the information associated with that named object.

-3.2.4 registration: Assignment of an unambiguous name to an object in a way that makes the assignment available to interested parties.
+3.2.5 registration [ITU-T X.660]: Assignment of an unambiguous name to an object in a way that makes the assignment available to interested parties.

-3.2.5 registration authority: Entity entitled and trusted to perform the registration service as described in an ITU-T Recommendation.
+3.2.6 registration authority: Entity entitled and trusted to perform the registration service as described in an ITU-T Recommendation.